sag128/resbudy/README.md

-This visualization project shows the areas or localities in which you can open a restaurant based on the data from previous restaurants.
+This project shows the areas or localities in which you can open a restaurant based on the data from previous restaurants.

 To run the project :